LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 HTML/CSS is present across the site.
 Site is clean and professional looking.
 Pages are properly linked and the overall experience and flow of the site is usable.
 Site does not contain any unhandled exceptions.

 #### Readme & Documentation (10 points)
 Readme contains an introduction to the web application.
 Site contains all required questions as well as a link to the deployed site.
-All contributors are referenced and cited within the ReadMe. **NO POINTS WILL BE GIVEN FOR THE ASSIGNMENT IF DEPLOYMENT LINKS IS NOT PRESENT OR IS NOT FUNCTIONAL*
+All contributors are referenced and cited within the ReadMe. **NO POINTS WILL BE GIVEN FOR THE ASSIGNMENT IF DEPLOYMENT LINKS ARE NOT PRESENT OR IS NOT FUNCTIONAL*

 #### Azure DevOps Process (30 points)
 Azure DevOps tool is properly maintained.
 User stories assigned to each member are properly filled out, including time estimation, tasks, branches, description, and acceptance tests.
 50% of these points are for both partner's overall maintenance of the KanBan board, 50% of these points are dedicated to each individual partner for specific maintenance.
 These points CANNOT be regained.